 [Identification of item], Peter H. Klopfer Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

-The Peter H. Klopfer Papers were received by the University Archives as a transfer in 1977.
+The Peter H. Klopfer Papers were received by the University Archives as a transfer in 1977 and 2015.